 Vertical radiators stand upright and emit their heat right into the central room space.
 Because they are often tall enough to be easily seen, they offer the opportunity to be more stylistic than floor models.

 There are many options of designer radiators that can add a beautiful element to the overall feel of a room.
-Take the Canzo radiator for example...
+Take the Zana Vertical Radiator for example.
+The Zana Vertical Radiator is the perfect mix of style and efficiency.

 Their slender profile also intrudes less on furniture placement options, making them perfect for smaller spaces, particularly for kitchens.

-If you’re looking for something that’s simple but with a little added designer spark, the Tetro could well be the horizontal radiator for your home...
+If you’re looking for something that’s simple but with a little added designer spark, the Planatherm Horizontal could well be the horizontal radiator for your home…

 Careful evaluation of the size and shape of a room will assist in deciding which style of radiator is best for you.